adambard/learnxinyminutes-docs/sql.html.markdown

 Implementations typically provide a command line prompt where you can enter the commands shown here interactively, and they also offer a way to execute a series of these commands stored in a script file.
 (Showing that you’re done with the interactive prompt is a good example of something that isn’t standardized--most SQL implementations support the keywords QUIT, EXIT, or both.)

-Several of these sample commands assume that the [MySQL employee sample database](https://dev.mysql.com/doc/employee/en/) available on [github](https://github.com/datacharmer/test_db) has already been loaded.
-The github files are scripts of commands, similar to the relevant commands below, that create and populate tables of data about a fictional company’s employees.
-The syntax for running these scripts will depend on the SQL implementation you are using.
-A utility that you run from the operating system prompt is typical.

 ```sql
 -- Comments start with two hyphens.
 End each command with a semicolon.